bparanj/crystal/programming/iac/docs/experiments/format-playbook.md

-To format an Ansible playbook YAML based on a JSON schema, we would typically use a Python script since Python has robust libraries for handling both JSON and YAML.
-However, it's important to note that YAML formatting for Ansible playbooks doesn't typically rely on a JSON schema directly because JSON schemas define the structure and validation rules for JSON data, not YAML formatting.
+To format an Ansible playbook YAML based on a JSON schema, we would  use a Python script since Python has robust libraries for handling both JSON and YAML.
+However, it's important to note that YAML formatting for Ansible playbooks doesn't  rely on a JSON schema directly because JSON schemas define the structure and validation rules for JSON data, not YAML formatting.

 Instead, if you're looking to ensure your Ansible playbook YAML files follow best practices in structure and formatting, you might be more interested in linting (with tools like `ansible-lint`) or in applying consistent styling (which can be somewhat achieved by parsing and re-dumping YAML with Python libraries).